CBPFGMS/bi_doc/Dataviz/CBPF-Data-Hub/Sectors.md

-# Contributions
+# Sectors

-Data visualisation hosted at: https://cbpf.data.unocha.org/#contribution_heading
+Data visualisation hosted at: https://cbpf.data.unocha.org/#cluster_heading

-Data visualization in the staging site: https://cbpfgms.github.io/cbpf-bi-stag/#contribution_heading
+Data visualization in the staging site: https://cbpfgms.github.io/cbpf-bi-stag/#cluster_heading

 ## Introduction

 ### Purpose

-**Contributions** is a data visualization that shows, for a selected period, the amount donated by all donors, as well as the amount earmarked for all funds.
-It allows a quick visual ranking and sorting of both donors and funds regarding donations.
+**Sectors** is a data visualization that shows how the allocations are distributed by sectors (clusters).
+The visualization shows both the amount allocated for each sector, in USD, as well as the number of beneficiaries (targeted and reached).

 ### Data encoding

-This data visualization consists in two separated lollipop charts, one for the donors on the left hand side and another one for the funds on the right hand side.
-The length of each lollipop depicts the amount donated/earmarked.
+This data visualization consists in two lollipop charts, side by side, becoming in practice a butterfly (or tornado) chart.
+The sector names sit in the middle of the chart.
+In its left hand side there is a lollipop chart depicting dollar values allocated in each sector, while in its right hand side there is a lollipop chart depicting the number of people benefited for each sector.

 ### Interactivity